maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### Getting the component vendors on board

-There are commercial compnent vendors out there - think [Telerik](https://www.telerik.com), [DevExpress](https://www.devexpress.com/), and many more.
+There are commercial component vendors out there - think [Telerik](https://www.telerik.com), [DevExpress](https://www.devexpress.com/), and many more.

 A large number of companies are using these components, and getting them on a NuGet marketplace will help in convincing folks to configure a NuGet marketplace feed and start consuming packages.